-Statistics: mileage 14.6 ascent 2448′ descent 2230′ 6 1/4 hours
+Statistics: 14.6 miles, ascent 2448′, descent 2230′, 6 /14 hours

 As we began our first day of walking in Ireland, we were greeted by a beautiful, uncommonly sunny day.
-Also, this of all days was to be the day that the Pope was to visit Dublin.
+Also, this of all days was to be the day that the Pope would visit Dublin.
 Many buses were going to be delayed or canceled and the city would be in gridlock.
 This put us in a bit of a panic to get out of town quickly before we would be greatly delayed.
 As we walked out the front door of our B&B we spied our bus hurtling down the street towards us.
 We made a mad dash across the street just in time to leap on the bus.
 We were off on our Irish adventure!

-After lunch, which was enjoyed alongside a small road while sitting on a bridge, we navigated quite a few big ascents and descents, ending in an evergreen forest.
+After lunch, which was enjoyed alongside a small road while sitting on a bridge, we navigated quite a few extended ascents and descents, ending in an evergreen forest.
 Horseback riders often passed and three of these riders stopped to chat with us.

 Yvonne gave us a ride to dinner in Enniskerry, along with another couple and their dog.
 The other couple turned out to be a woman and her blind husband who were walking the Wicklow Way with his guide dog, Jeff.
 Phil and his wife, Norma, had hiked numerous, international long distance trails and were in Ireland to walk for a couple of months.
 Phil, who had been blinded in Vietnam, was inspirational.